New home, new start: the checklist for your interior

 -

-Window coverings and lighting control
+Window coverings and lighting controls

 -